next-exp/sw-docs/docs/source/workflow.rst

 Info for developers
 ------------------------------------
-In case you want to become a NEXT developer, you would need to follow the next procedure whenever you want to add a change in the main repository:
+In case you want to become a NEXT developer, you should always use a forked version of the main repository (see information from previous section).
+In that way, whenever you want to add or contribute, you would need to follow the next procedure:

  * Any code change should be made in a development branch, created locally.
 The name of the branch should preferably be something meaningful, related to the changes.
 In this example, it will be ``dev_branch``.
  * Local changes should be :guilabel:`Push` to your forked ``origin/dev_branch``.